-On August 24, 2020, we entered into a financing arrangement consisting of a \$

-50.0 million revolving line of credit secured by substantially all our assets, maturing five years from the closing date, with available borrowings determined by a borrowing base calculation.
-The revolving line included an option to increase the credit commitment by an additional \$
+On August 24, 2020, we entered into a financing arrangement consisting of a \$50.0 million revolving line of credit secured by substantially all our assets, maturing five years from the closing date, with available borrowings determined by a borrowing base calculation.
+The revolving line included an option to increase the credit commitment by an additional \$15 million.

-15 million.
 The revolving line bore interest at a fluctuating rate equal to the Base Rate or LIBOR, as applicable, plus the applicable margin.

-On March 25, 2022, we amended our secured loan and security agreement, or the Amended Loan and Security Agreement, increasing the revolving line of credit to \$

-75 million, secured by substantially all our assets, maturing in March 2027, with available borrowings determined by a borrowing base calculation.
-The amendment also includes an option to increase the credit commitment by an additional \$
+On March 25, 2022, we amended our secured loan and security agreement, or the Amended Loan and Security Agreement, increasing the revolving line of credit to \$75 million, secured by substantially all our assets, maturing in March 2027, with available borrowings determined by a borrowing base calculation.
+The amendment also includes an option to increase the credit commitment by an additional \$15 million.

-15 million.
 The amended revolving line bears interest at a fluctuating rate equal to the Base Rate or Secured Overnight Financing Rate, or SOFR, as applicable, plus the applicable margin.
-The applicable margin can range from a minimum of

-0.25 % to a maximum of

-1.75 % based on certain conditions as defined in the Amended Loan and Security Agreement.
+The applicable margin can range from a minimum of 0.25% to a maximum of 1.75% based on certain conditions as defined in the Amended Loan and Security Agreement.
 The financing arrangement contains covenants relating to minimum debt service coverage.

-As of January 31, 2024, we had

-no borrowings outstanding on the revolving line of credit.
-If we would have had borrowings at January 31, 2023, those borrowings would have borne interest at approximately

-6.82 , which is equal to SOFR plus the applicable margin.
+As of January 31, 2024 July 31, 2024, we had no borrowings outstanding on the revolving line of credit.
+If we would have had borrowings at January 31, 2023 July 31, 2024, those borrowings would have borne interest at approximately 6.826.88%, which is equal to SOFR plus the applicable margin.

-In the fiscal year ended April 30, 2023, we executed an irrevocable standby letter of credit for \$ no amounts have been drawn on the letter of credit.
+In the fiscal year ended April 30, 2023 As of July 31, 2024, we executed an have irrevocable standby letter letters of credit for totaling \$1.73.3 million to collateralize duty drawback bonds.
+During the three months ended January 31, 2024 July 31, 2024, no amounts have been drawn on the letter of credit.

-1.7 million to collateralize duty drawback bonds.
-During the three months ended January 31, 2024,